jundalisay/superb/content/en/faq.md

 Medical science deals with the headache by masking its pain and not really dealing with what is causing the pain.
 This is to process patients faster since the body has its own natural healing mechanism.
 However, this also means that the headache can come back.
 Moreover, the doctor can only work with the data that the patient gives.

-Medical Superphysics combines the patient's knowledge of himself with the knowledge of the doctor regarding headaches.
-This combined knowledge can then point to the proper headache solutions whether it be from Western medicine, yoga, Chinese medicine, homeopathy, etc.
+Medical Superphysics gets all the data about the patient to find the pattern on which **[layer](/material/principles/five-layers)** the cause is in.
+It then routes that patient to the proper specialist whether it be from Western medicine, yoga, Chinese medicine, homeopathy, etc.

 <!--
 , on the other hand, gets not only all the data from the person to find out what the cause, but also the patterns from all the data.
 This is more difficult and time-consuming, but is able to give more lasting solutions.